Introduction to Web Application Security Course

 Objectives: What Will I Learn?

-After you have completed the Web Application Security overview, you will:
+After you have completed the Web Application Security course, you will:

 - Understand the concepts and terminology used in web security.